 CHEM-C 243 Supplemental General Chemistry (2 cr.)
+P: CHEM-C 105 with a grade of C- or higher.
 For transfer students with General Chemistry I credit from regional campuses or other colleges who plan to take organic chemistry.
 Equilibrium, kinetics, and thermodynamics will be covered.
+General Chemistry I plus this course is strongly recommended as preparation for CHEM-C 341.

 CHEM-X 270 Overseas Study Seminar: Timmy Global Health (1-2 cr.)
 This service course enables students to learn about the history, customs, culture, political, social and environmental diversity of the Guatemalan and Mayan people or Dominican Republic.
 A one-week service trip to Guatemala over spring break or to the Dominican Republic in May to work toward impacting these indigenous populations is required.
+May be repeated for a maximum of 12 credit hours in CHEM-G 203 and CHEM-X 270.